serviejs/popsicle/README.md

 ### Error Handling

 All response handling methods can return an error.
-Errors have a `popsicle` property set to the request object and a `type` string.
-The built-in types are documented below, but custom errors can be created using `request.error(message, code, originalError)`.
+Errors have a `popsicle` property set to the request object and a `code` string.
+The built-in codes are documented below, but custom errors can be created using `request.error(message, code, cause)`.

 * **EABORT** Request has been aborted by user
 * **EUNAVAILABLE** Unable to connect to the remote URL